bclover/real-world-functional-programming-book/gitbook/part10/stubs_and_mocks.md

 Again, test one thing here, but look for the results over there.
 With Mocks via pre-programmed assertions, you've doing 4 nasty things:

 1. mutating the object under test
-2. testing specifically for side effects
+2. creating and testing specifically for side effects
 3. intentionally throwing an `Error`
 4. re-mutate the object after the test

-While 1 and 4 do not follow pure function rules, you get a pass since you're in a dynamic language, and that's one of the reasons we like dynamic languages; everything is fair game.
+While 1 and 4 do not follow pure function rules, you get a pass since you're in a dynamic language, and that's one of the reasons we like dynamic languages; everything is fair game and it's how most mocking libraries are built.
 That said, your unit tests are not your actual code anymore; they're modified objects.
 Number 3, while intentional in unit tests, is not following pure function rules.
 You give a function inputs and test its outputs.
 An `Error` is not an output, it's a side effect.
 Again, you get a pass because technically it's the mock throwing the error, not your function/class.

 ... however, #2 is not ok at all.